 What many of us do not know is that a lot of plants have botanical names, Latin-based names, English names and Chinese names!

-For example, zingiber is the Chinese name for ginger.
+For example, Zingiber is the Latin name for ginger, Sheng Jiang is the Chinese name.
 This commonly found herb is used in nearly every kitchen in Australia and is extremely varied in its uses, from improving the taste of our dishes to the powers it has to heal.
 It can relieve the nausea of morning sickness, as well as help to heal gastric disorders, motion sickness, cramps and sinus problems.

 This also applies to the herbs listed above, which in most cases offer the same benefits to us no matter the name that’s used or where the herb originates from.